Abandoned & Little-Known Airfields:

 Eddie Martin Field added runway lights in 1930.

 A 1930 LA County Rand McNally street map (courtesy of Kevin Walsh) depicted “Martins Airport” as a square property outline.

-The earliest aeronautical chart depiction of Martin Airport which has been located was on the November 1934 San Diego Airway Chart.
+The earliest aeronautical chart depiction of Eddie Martin Airport which has been located was on the February 1934 San Diego Sectional Chart.

 A circa 1930s aerial view of several hangars & 3 biplanes at Eddie Matin's Airport.

 The earliest topo map depiction of Martin Airport which has been located was on the 1935 USGS topo map.